Stephanie-Chou/phase_0_unit_1/week_1/8_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+Design and user experience is extremely interesting.
+It is all about solving the visual problem of how to convey information to a reader in a useful, meaningful way.
+I like design and user expereicne because it is so tangible.
+What you do and create is immediately visible and the smallest details can make a huge change to the overall end product.

+I have never created a wireframe before.
+It's interesting to create one because it feels almost finished.
+I think wireframes are useful tools for designers to use to communicate with the developer implementing the design.